Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Allowable Deductions and Tax Credits

 Concerning personal allowances, total taxable income is divided into the number of shares ("parts") that reflect the taxpayer's marital status and the number of dependents.
 Children under 18 years of age and disabled children of all ages can be claimed as dependents.
 Children from the ages of 18 to 21, as well as children from the ages of 21 to 25 who are full-time students, can, upon request, be claimed as dependants.
-The tax benefit per additional half-share for dependent children is limited to a maximum of EUR 1,678 for each of the first two children and EUR 3,356 for each additional child.
+Households with married or civil partnership children or dependents may receive an annual tax-free allowance of EUR 6,674 (2024).
+Similarly, when providing ongoing financial support (food allowance) to a child over 18, the same amount is granted as a tax deduction.

 Payments of alimony to an ex-spouse, and of child support to children under 18 are fully deductible expenses when made according to the provisions of a court settlement.
 Support payments made to parents, grandparents, children over 18, or married children qualify as a deductible expense (with a cap for children), provided that the beneficiaries are in need and that such can be demonstrated.